Jumpstarting Advanced Reactors

 Over the past several years, the company has conducted extensive research and development to optimize the chemistry and fabrication process for this type of steel.
 This effort has involved varied organizations such as Idaho National Laboratory, Japan’s Kobe Steel, the University of Michigan’s Ion Beam Laboratory, and U.S.-based metal fabricators Carpenter Steel and Veridiam.

-In partnership with AREVA Federal Services, TerraPower manufactured the first full-size test assembly for the TWR.
+In partnership with AREVA Federal Services, TerraPower manufactured the first full-size test assembly for the TWR technology.
 Additionally, the company is now receiving and analyzing results from its first irradiation experiments, conducted in partnership with the BOR-60 fast reactor in Russia.
 Along with a large number of U.S. universities, TerraPower finds value in this unique facility for fuel sample testing and fuel test simulations.